Jaiganesh235/TSA_EXP1/README.md

 # Ex.No: 01 PLOT A TIME SERIES DATA

 # AIM:
-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
+To Develop a python program to Plot a time series data (population/ market price of a commodity/temperature).
 # ALGORITHM:
 1. Import pandas for data manipulation and matplotlib.pyplot for plotting.
 2. Read the CSV file using pandas.read_csv().